kmatk/KingCountyPricing/README.md

 ## Business Problem

-Since 2015 the Seattle housing market has undergone a rapid price increase, 4-5% annually, and now is experiencing an increasingly rapid contraction, with house prices falling 7% this February alone.
+Since 2015 the Seattle housing market has undergone a steady price increase, 4-5% annually, and now is experiencing an increasingly rapid contraction, with house prices falling 7% this February alone.
 In light of the recent shifts in the Real Estate Market, our client is re-evaluating their short and long-term investment strategies to mitigate the fallout.
-Our client wants to reasses their strategy and has contracted us to provide a data-informed, buying and selling strategy for short term and long term investments.
+They want us to re-evalute their methodology through a data-informed, buying and selling strategy for short term and long term investments.
 The questions we set out to answer for our clients were:

 - What were the factors of a house's price?
 - What were the influences that had been overlooked?